A Comprehensive Overview of the IB Programme

 University Recognition

 - The DP is widely recognized by universities globally, often leading to enhanced admission prospects and sometimes college credit or advanced standing.
+Use our IB credit transfer tool.

 - It demonstrably develops skills crucial for university success, including critical thinking, independent research, academic writing, and time management.